Tips For A Safe Halloween

 Don't let kids' Halloween fun be spoiled by real-life injury scares.

-"Parents should educate kids on the true phantoms of the night while trick-or-treating," said Dr. Steven Frick, a pediatric orthopedic surgeon and spokesman for the American Academy of Orthopaedic Surgeons (AAOS).
+"Parents should educate kids on the true phantoms of the night while trick-or-treating," said Dr. Steven Frick, a pediatric orthopedic surgeon and spokesman for the American Academy of Orthopaedic Surgeons (AAOS), in an AAOS news release.
 "They aren't ghosts and goblins.
-Instead, they'll need to watch out for aggressive neighborhood dogs, vehicles on the road, poorly lit houses, uneven terrain and be prepared for what to do during these situations," he said in an AAOS news release.
+Instead, they'll need to watch out for aggressive neighborhood dogs, vehicles on the road, poorly lit houses, uneven terrain and be prepared for what to do during these situations."

 Between 2007 and 2014, Halloween was the holiday with the fifth highest number of emergency department visits by children 18 and younger.
 The highest injury rates -- nearly 29 percent -- were among children younger than 5 and those ages 10 to 14, the AAOS said.